aminomancer/uc.css.js/README.md

 The files in the scripts folder are not content scripts like you'd load in Tampermonkey.
 They're meant to execute in the same context as Firefox's internal scripts.
 They're scripts for the Firefox frontend itself rather than for webpages.
 This is sort of analogous to gaining "privileges" to modify your UI document directly.
 With CSS alone you can only do so much.
 Even a lot of purely aesthetic features may require JavaScript, like the search engine icons shown in the GIF above.

-They are loaded by [**alice0775's autoconfig loader**](https://github.com/alice0775/userChrome.js/tree/master/72).
-From that repo you put the stuff in `install_folder` in your firefox installation folder.
-That is, you should end up with...
+They need to be loaded by an autoconfig script loader.
+I recommend [MrOtherGuy's script manager](https://github.com/MrOtherGuy/fx-autoconfig) which is extremely robust.
+You can also use [**alice0775's autoconfig loader**](https://github.com/alice0775/userChrome.js/tree/master/72) if you prefer something more lightweight, though from here on out some of my scripts will not be fully compatible with loaders other than MrOtherGuy's because they don't support loading scripts into the global execution context before windows have been initialized.
+Whatever you choose, you should end up with...
 1) &nbsp; a file called `config.js` in your Firefox installation's root directory;
 2) &nbsp; a folder called `defaults` in the root directory;
 3) &nbsp; a folder called `pref` inside that `defaults` folder;
-4) &nbsp; a file called `config-prefs.js` inside that `pref` folder.
+4) &nbsp; a file called `config-prefs.js` inside that `pref` folder;
+5) &nbsp; a `JS` folder and a `utils` folder in your `chrome` folder (if you use MrOtherGuy's loader); or a `userChrome.js` file in your `chrome` folder if you use alice0775's loader.

 You may already have a file called `channel-prefs.js` inside the `prefs` folder.
 This is unrelated.

+If you're using alice0775's loader, then get the updated [**userChrome.js from here**](https://github.com/alice0775/userChrome.js/tree/master/73) and put it in your profile's chrome folder, along with all the stylesheets you use.
+With alice0775's loader, scripts should go directly in the main chrome folder, right along with userChrome.css, etc. If you're using MrOtherGuy's script manager like I recommended, then your scripts should go in the `JS` folder.
+Any agent sheets or author sheets (files ending in .as.css or .au.css) should go in the `chrome` folder with your regular stylesheets.

-Then, get the updated [**userChrome.js from here**](https://github.com/alice0775/userChrome.js/tree/master/73) and put it in your profile's chrome folder, along with all the stylesheets you use.
-Then at startup firefox will load any scripts you place in your chrome folder that end in .uc.js, such as the ones in my repo.
-Once you have all this set up you can download my scripts to your chrome folder and restart, and you should see the changes immediately.
+After you've installed the files, the script loader will locate any scripts you place in the proper folder that end in .uc.js, such as the ones in my repo.
+Once you have all this set up you can download my scripts, put them in the correct folder for your loader, restart, and you should see the changes immediately.

+In the main directory on this repo you might notice two files: `userChrome.as.css` and `userChrome.au.css`.
+These are meant to be loaded with the scripts: `userChrome_as_css_module.uc.js` and `userChrome_au_css_module.uc.js`.
+These agent and author sheets basically replace some of the scripts on my repo.
+It's a cleaner, less hamfisted way of achieving the same things.
+If you install those files, then you don't need any of the following scripts: `agentsheets`, `authorsheets`, `backdropFilterBlur`, `hideTabBrowserArrows`, `shadowRootClassAssignment`, or `tooltipStyling` (though you should replace it with `tooltipOverrides`).

+Once you've installed those, you can edit `userChrome.as.css` and `userChrome.au.css` yourself.
+The main purposes for using these instead of your main userChrome.css are 1) to use CSS syntax that is forbidden to user sheets, such as the ::part(*) pseudo-element, or 2) to traverse shadow trees from parent to children, e.g. when you need to select a specific menupopup's children without affecting other menupopups' children.
+In some cases, this is impossible for some reason I haven't figured out yet.
+In those cases I use javascript to traverse the shadow tree, and then assign a unique ID or class to the shadow DOM nodes I want to style with specificity.
+Then, I use the regular `userChrome.css` stylesheet to implement those rules.
+So, for example, `bookmarksPopupShadowRoot` gives several elements in the bookmarks toolbar popup unique classes, which are styled later in my main stylesheets.
 <br>

 Here's a description of each of the scripts: